Somatic Psychotherapy, Counseling & Coaching

-The way we process or don’t process external input and internal sensations has everything to do with living a happy and healthy life.
-As mammals, we have adapted certain stances over the course of evolution to enhance the viability of both ourselves and the species.
+The way we process external input and internal sensations has everything to do with living a meaningful, healthy life.
+As mammals, we have adopted certain behaviors over the course of evolution to enhance the viability of the species.
 A good example of this is our defense structure.
 It has helped us survive for thousands of years, however when activated, it does not support ease within interpersonal relationships.
-When we operate from a place of defense, the relational, more empathetic part of the brain goes off-line, leading to problematic behavior and relational or personal discord.
+When we operate from a place of defense, the relational, more empathetic part of the brain goes off-line, leading to problematic behavior and relational or personal distress..

-In each counseling session, I facilitate somatic awareness by utilizing various techniques that include mindfulness and sensation-based exploration.
-These techniques, in addition to a safe and nurturing therapeutic environment, supports the nervous system to down-regulate, thereby supporting the individual to diffuse primitive response patterns.
-The more we become familiar with our own embodiment, we are more inclined to feel better and embrace the joys of life.
+In each counseling session, I facilitate somatic awareness by utilizing various techniques that include mindfulness and sensation-focused awareness.
+In addition to creating a safe and nurturing therapeutic environment, these techniques support nervous system regulation, thereby assisting the client to attenuate primitive response patterns.
+The more we become familiar with our unique body-responses and sensations, the more we become capable of regulating challenging feelings and embracing the joys of life.

-Early attachment dynamics play a large role in this style of psychotherapy, which is greatly steeped in attachment and psychodynamic theory.
+Early childhood plays a large role in this style of psychotherapy, which is humanistic and correlated with attachment and psychodynamic theory.
 This work is healing in nature because it gives the client an experiential understanding of attunement, otherwise known as neurologically regulated, compassionate presence.
-Research has shown that when a person is able to feel connected or “attuned” to another human being in a therapeutic context, the nervous system has the space to down-regulate, and symptoms such as stress, anxiety, and panic can be reduced (click here to read a paper I wrote about attunement).
+Research has shown that when a person feels attuned with another human being in a therapeutic context, the nervous system has the space to down-regulate, and symptoms such as stress, anxiety, and panic may reduce.